 top of page

-Without Worry Canine Education only support non-coercive, kind, ethical, relationship centred, reward-based training
+Without Worry Canine Education only support non-coercive, kind, relationship centred, reward-based training

 Dog training methods range from those using mostly positive punishment and negative reinforcement (aversive-based) to those using primarily positive reinforcement (reward-based).
 Reward-based training methods have been shown to be more effective than aversive methods and there is a great deal of evidence demonstrating the negative impact of aversive-based methods on companion dog welfare.